Keeping College Affordable

 Charleston, SC 29403

-Tuition and Fees
+2026-27 Tuition and Fees

-Tuition: $9,936 per semester
+Tuition: $10,184 per semester

-Shop Fees: $814 per semester
+Institutional Fees: $835 per semester

-Matriculation Deposit: $300 (applied to Fall tuition bill)
+Enrollment Fee: $300 (applied to tuition statement)

 Application Fee: $50

-Part-time Tuition: $828 per credit hour
+Part-Time Tuition: $828 per credit hour

 Estimated Additional Costs

-Tools make up the most significant additional cost for students.
-Most tool costs are incurred during the first semester of the first year, and costs vary by craft specialization.
 Students are given a set of tools during orientation with the costs, by craft specialization, outlined below.
-ACBA purchases tools for the students in bulk to receive the lowest cost possible.The drafting supplies are purchased by students.
-Incoming students will be sent a link to purchase their supplies prior to the fall semester.
-These typically cost $250.
+ACBA purchases tools for the students in bulk to receive the lowest cost possible.
+The drafting supplies are purchased by the students at a local store that puts together a kit of all professor required materials.

 Additional Information